AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/authoring.md

   ![Export to Generate Variations in Content Fragment](assets/cfm-generate-variations2.png)

 1. Generate content by filling in the prompts.
-The content model from the fragment will be automatically be used to generate content using GenAI.
+The content model from the fragment will be automatically used to generate content using GenAI.

     >[!NOTE]
     >